haolingdong-msft/working-docs/cadl/multi-content-type.md

 ### SDK

-I wrote three options on the generated SDK.
+I wrote two options on the generated SDK.
 For each options, I listed the pros and cons from my understanding.

 #### **Option 1: Generate protocol method only**